 N&MRC conducts breakthrough research with industry, government and community partners, locally and internationally.
-Download our Centre Overview brochure for more information on our current partnerships and collaborations.
+Download our 2018 Annual Report for more information on our current partnerships and collaborations.

 Kerry McCallum, Lisa Waller, Kristy Hess, Tanja Dreher, Eli Skogerbø

 This project aims to analyse the role of media, journalism and social media activism in the Royal Commission into Institutional Responses to Child Sexual Abuse (2013-17) (RCIRCSA).
 By focusing on the nexus between media and commissions of inquiry in the digital era, the project will investigate the impacts of a rapidly changing media environment on this national ‘listening’ exercise.
 Through case studies the project will analyse the role of a transitioning local, national and social media in triggering, reporting on and keeping alive the findings of the royal commission.

 Mathieu O’Neil, Laure Muselli, Mahin Raissi, Stefano Zacchiroli

 The long-term viability of innovation-rich peer projects managed by international teams of volunteers is a key concern in the digital space.
 But as the not-for-profit and commercial sectors increasingly collaborate to produce digital infrastructure, questions arise concerning how commercial firms’ rules, priorities, and institutional logics emerge in peer projects, and how communal logics seep into commercial firms.
 This project will combine computational data analytics, qualitative content analysis, and ethnography to explore related questions across F/OSS (Free/Open Source Software) projects, with a focus on waged labor.

 Sora Park, Caroline Fisher, Jee Young Lee, Kieran McGuinness